google/flatbuffers/docs/source/JavaScriptUsage.md

 1. In your project, install it as a normal dependency, using the flatbuffers folder as the source.

-## Using the FlatBuffers JavaScript libary
+## Using the FlatBuffers JavaScript library

 *Note: See [Tutorial](@ref flatbuffers_guide_tutorial) for a more in-depth example of how to use FlatBuffers.*